 over 650 important commits to the code repository, several important maintenance releases, and one minor (but in reality fairly major) release.
 The latest branch, 4.8, is pretty much inline with what we had planned for Mambo 4.8 long ago.

-The point I am trying to make is that the much of the current MiaCMS team is the same team that brought the Mambo community the 4.5.3 through 4.6.3 releases.
-We have not diverted from our goal to build a best of breed CMS or from our responsibility to do what is best for our users and the community at large.
-In fact we have continued down a very similar roadmap, just under a new name.
+The point I am trying to make is that much of the current MiaCMS team is the same team that brought the Mambo community the 4.5.3 through 4.6.3 releases.
+We have not diverted from our goal to build a best-of-breed CMS or from our responsibility to do what is best for our users and the community at large.
+In fact, we have continued down a very similar roadmap, just under a new name.

 branch since the time of the fork.

 Holding elections for a new set of leadership and opening the 4.7 branch up for review are probably the two most important things the project can do at this point.
 The branch will either show some real progress or the lack thereof and at least allow interested developers to offer some assistance.